ecg-icas/icas/src/source/reference/get-metrics-report.rst

 Field                       Example                     Type       Version    Info
 =======================     ========================    ========   ========   =============================================================
-adId                        1                           long       V1, V2     Id of the ad to which the report row belongs to. bidMicros                   50000                       int        V2         Bid Micros of the ad (in micros). cpc                         5                           int        V1         CPC of the ad (in cents). impressions                 40                          long       V1, V2     Number of impressions this ad received. clicks                      10                          long       V1, V2     Number of clicks this ad received.
+adId                        1                           long       V1, V2     Id of the ad to which the report row belongs to. bidMicros                   50000                       int        V2         Current bid value of the ad (in micros). cpc                         5                           int        V1         CPC of the ad (in cents). impressions                 40                          long       V1, V2     Number of impressions this ad received. clicks                      10                          long       V1, V2     Number of clicks this ad received.